I first turned to yoga as a path to healing…

-Fast forward to 2025, and I find myself continuing on my path as an experienced trauma-informed yoga teacher with a penchant for sharing the therapeutic aspects of a yoga practice.
-I firmly believe that ‘life is practice, and practice is life’, and I like to weave both yoga philosophy and Buddhist psychology into my classes as well as into my own practice of daily living.
+Fast forward to 2025, and I continue to walk this path as an experienced, trauma-informed yoga teacher with a deep passion for sharing the therapeutic aspects of the practice.
+I believe wholeheartedly that life is practice, and practice is life.
+This philosophy is informed by both yogic teachings and Buddhist psychology, and is woven into my offerings as well as reflected in my own approach to daily living.

 - Heather